lonsbio/bpipe-docs-test/docs/Language/Language.md

   exec "for i in \$(ls **.bam); do samtools index $i; done"
 ```

 - Bpipe treats a `.` as a special character for querying a property, while Bash merely delimits a variable name with it.
-Hence if you wish to write `$foo.txt` to have a file with '.txt' appended to the value of variable foo, you need to use curly braces: `${foo}.txt`.---
+Hence if you wish to write `$foo.txt` to have a file with '.txt' appended to the value of variable foo, you need to use curly braces: `${foo}.txt`.

+---
-# Branch Variables
+## Branch Variables

 A common need is to communicate information between disparate parts of your pipeline.
 Often this information is scoped to the context of a particular branch or segment of your pipeline.
 Bpipe supports this by the use of "branch variables".

-### Creating Branch Variables
+#### Creating Branch Variables

 Each branch of a pipeline (including the root), is passed an implicit variable called 'branch'.
 If referenced as a value this variable evaluates to the name of the branch in which the stage is running.
 For example, if you have split by chromosome using the [[Chr|chr]] command, the name of the branch is the chromosome for which the branch is executing.
 If you have split by file then it is the name of the file (or unique portion thereof) that is specific to the branch.